Skip to main content

 • Immature wood ticks are typically active during April through September.

-• Immature wood ticks are very small, and are capable of spreading RMSF, but don't commonly bite people.
+• Immature wood ticks are very small.
+They’re capable of spreading RMSF, but don’t commonly bite people.

-• Ticks can attach to any part of the body but are often found in hard-to-see areas, such as:
+Ticks can attach to any part of the body.
+They often are found in hard-to-see areas, such as:

 RMSF, and all SFGR, are preventable and treatable.
-Visit our Tick Bite Prevention page to learn how to prevent tick bites, and how to properly remove a tick if you are bitten.
+Learn more about Tick Bite Prevention and how to properly remove a tick if you are bitten.

 Symptoms can show up three to 12 days after being bitten by an infected tick.

 Early signs and symptoms are usually mild.
-However, if untreated, the disease can quickly progress to a serious and life-threatening illness.
-Those who recover from serious illness can suffer from long-term health problems.
+However, if untreated, the disease can quickly progress to a serious, life-threatening illness.
+Those who recover from serious illness can have long-term health problems.

 • Fever